andrewt0301/hse-acos-course/docs/part1ca/03_CPU/lecture.md

        (x + 5) + (x - 7)
        x >> 3 + y << 3

-1. Write a program that inputs integer value `x`, performs logic and arithmetical shifts to the left and to the right by 3 digits, and prints the result (decimal and binary format).
+5. Write a program that inputs integer value `x`, performs logical and arithmetical shifts to the left and to the right by 3 digits, and prints the result (in decimal and binary format).

-1. Write a program that inputs integer value `x`, performs the following operations, and prints the result.
+6. Write a program that inputs integer value `x`, performs the following operations, and prints the result.
 Use the binary format for printing.

        x * 2